Why Recovering From the Narcissist in Your Life Is So Hard

 People become embittered and armored because they wrongly extract the lessons learned from the behavior of one individual and apply them to all individuals—or all men or women.
-If you hear yourself saying things like, “All men are control freaks,” or “Women will do anything to get their way,” stop and remind yourself that you are talking about one bad apple, not an orchard.
+If you hear yourself saying things like “All men are control freaks,” or “Women will do anything to get their way,” stop and remind yourself that you are talking about one bad apple, not an orchard.

 3. Practice self-compassion.

-It’s easy either to find yourself hosting the pity party of the century or submerging yourself in an ocean of self-criticism.
-Instead, work on developing self-compassion, which Kristin Neff describes as a three step process:
+It’s easy to either find yourself hosting the pity party of the century or submerging yourself in an ocean of self-criticism.
+Instead, work on developing self-compassion, which Kristin Neff describes as a three-step process:

 4. Take the high road.